Take the scenic alternative to State Highway One and discover stunning scenery, deep valleys and towering mountain

 Starting in Mangaweka, make sure you check out the iconic Main Street, one block back from State Highway One.
 Here, you’ll see a street frozen in time – the perfect place for photographers to get some great shots!

-Pop in and see the team at Mangaweka Adventure Co. and book in for rafting or kayaking, or indulge in some hot coffee, home baking and tasty food to go at Papa Cliffs Cafe!
-Once you’re all fed and watered, your journey begins with the Mangaweka Bridge, and leads you through a deep gorge steeped with white papa cliffs.
+Pop in and see the team at Awastone, located just over the historic Mangaweka Bridge, book in for rafting or kayaking, or indulge in some hot coffee and home baking by the river at the onsite cafe (open from October to April)!
+Once you’re all fed and watered, your journey will lead you through a deep gorge steeped with white papa cliffs.

 From here, you’ll pass the Ruahine Dress Circle Reserve, with waterfalls and swimming holes this is the perfect rest stop, and a local secret!

 A quick detour into Rangiwahia affords you the domain for camping, plus public facilities and the stunning Rangiwahia Bush Reserve where you can walk through ancient native bush which once covered the local area pre-settlers.
 Back on the scenic route, make sure you pull over at the intersection of Te Parapara Road and Main South Road.
 There is a picnic table, an info board and incredible views too!
 From here you can detour down Renfrew Road and head to the start of the Rangiwahia Hut and Track, or visit the Ian McKean Pinetum for incredible views and walks.
 Continue your journey down Main South Road.
 You’ll pass Mangahuia Wetlands, a free wetlands for the public to enjoy, and the perfect spot for some bird watching.
 If you’re after some adventure, visit the team at Table Flat Trekking, and book in for some high altitude horse rides.
 Nearby, you’ll find the little-known Limestone Creek Reserve Glow Worm Caves too.

 A detour into Apiti village is highly recommended, with the Apiti Tavern & Eatery a friendly local hot spot, free camping at the domain, a local museum and two local artist studios to visit – Eric Brew and Creative Woodwork.
 For some great local information, check out Iron Gates Experience.

 What to do: